CSBSJU/CSCI-130/files/labs/Lab13/Lab.md

    \newpage

-1. Translate the following VBA macro into an assembly language program using the variable names in the VBA exactly as the labels assembly.
+1. Translate the following VBA macro into an assembly language program using the variable names in the VBA exactly as the labels in assembly.
 Save your program as `CalculateArea.as`.

    ```vbnet
    Sub CalculateArea()